-If a sanctions or fraud check is part of the screening level Agenda will cross-reference your name against various sanctions and fraud databases.
-Examples of these types of databases are OFAC and The UK government sanctions list.
+If a sanctions or fraud check is part of the screening level, Agenda will cross-reference your name against various sanctions and fraud databases.
+Examples of these types of databases are OFAC and the UK government sanctions lists.

-If you have lived or worked overseas and Agenda have to clarify employment, criminal record, references, education for the period that you were overseas, we may store, process and transmit information to locations around the world - including those outside your country or the EEA (this only applies if you have lived and worked overseas).
+If you have lived or worked overseas and Agenda have to confirm employment, criminal record, references or education for the period that you were overseas, we may store, process and transmit information to locations around the world, including those outside your country or the EEA (this only applies if you have lived and worked overseas).
 Such a transfer will not occur without adequate protection.
 Agenda shall only process (including store) personal information in accordance with applicable European and UK privacy laws.

 Online Reputation Check / OSINT (Open Source Intelligence)

-If an OSINT check is part of the screening level Agenda will check your online digital footprint to see if there is information that has been released in the public domain that could be detrimental to Agenda’s client.
+If an OSINT check is part of the screening level, Agenda will check your online digital footprint to see if there is information in the public domain that could be detrimental to Agenda’s client.

-If you screening level includes a CIFAS check, this additional fair processing notice will also apply.
+If your screening level includes a CIFAS check, this additional fair processing notice will also apply.
 Please click here for the CIFAS privacy notice.

 What is a CIFAS check?

 Cifas is a not-for-profit fraud prevention membership organisation.
 They are the UK’s leading fraud prevention service, managing the largest database of instances of fraudulent conduct in the country.
 There members are organisations from all sectors, sharing their data across those sectors to reduce instances of fraud and financial crime.